 6. Google Slides allows you to share presentations that open automatically in the Presentation View.
 Simply replace the end of the sharing url with the word present.
 It would look like this:

-Here is a quick screenshot of the process.
+Here is a quick screenshot of the process of changing the url.
 Let us know if you have any questions or additional shortcuts in the comments below.